-The Company leases warehouse and/or office facilities throughout the United States through month-to-month rental agreements.
+The Company generally leases warehouse and/or office facilities throughout the United States through month-to-month rental agreements.
 In the case of month-to-month lease or rental agreements with terms of 12 months or less, the Company made an accounting policy election to not recognize lease assets and liabilities and record them on a straight-line basis over the lease term.
 For further information regarding our lease accounting policy, please refer to Note 1 - Summary of Significant Accounting Policies - Leases.

 The Company leases three long-haul trucks received during fiscal year 2019.
 The six-year leases for these trucks expire in 2025.
-Amortization of equipment under capital lease was \$70 in 2021.
+Amortization of equipment as a finance lease was \$20 during the twelve weeks ended January 20, 2023.
 The Company leased one long-haul truck for \$40 received during fiscal year 2021, and that lease term is two years.